Chief Of Puerto Rico's Power Authority Resigns Under Fire

 The head of Puerto Rico's power authority stepped down Friday amid controversy over his handling of a system that still can't deliver electricity to that island two months after Hurricane Maria destroyed the power grid.

-Ricardo Ramos, executive director of the Puerto Rico Electric Power Authority, or PREPA, resigned as he was unable to shake off questions about a $300 millon contract that he had awarded to Whitefish, a small Montana-based energy firm, that was supposed to restore power on the island.
+Ricardo Ramos, executive director of the Puerto Rico Electric Power Authority, or PREPA, resigned as he was unable to shake off questions about a $300 million contract that he had awarded to Whitefish, a small Montana-based energy firm, that was supposed to restore power on the island.

 In prepared testimony at a Senate hearing this week, Ramos said he chose Whitefish because "my priority was securing the immediate assistance that we needed to begin restoring power as quickly as possible to our most critical customer."
-But reports of price mark-ups and other problems about the firm's ability to do the job continued to dog Ramos.
+But reports of price markups and other problems about the firm's ability to do the job continued to dog Ramos.

 As NPR's Greg Allen reports: